 When I first started out as a photographer, I wanted to be the right photographer for every single engaged couple.
 I spoke to engaged couples generically, I bent my brand to fit their needs, and I molded myself into what they needed… when I started to realize I only needed to be the right photographer for 20 couples a year is when everything changed.
 I knew that if I was only marketing to engaged Wisconsin brides still needing a photographer, I’d only be speaking to a very small audience.
 I needed to reach their friends, past clients, future clients and beyond and the way to do that is through a true brand.

-Brands can make IMPACT:
+Brands can make an IMPACT

 When you have a brand, it’s multi dimensional, your brand can make a bigger impact than just a business because it has a heart and personality behind it.
 When you have a mission or a vision, it’s easier to share it because your brand voice resonates with people and creates a deeper meaning to behind your work.